crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 Step 3: Confirm Conntection

 Confirm you want connect SMS service.
-And then, system will generate a SMS_USER and SMS_KEY for you .You can use them to send SMS messages via [Send SMS](ref:send_sms_message).
+And then, system will generate a SMS_USER and SMS_KEY for you .
+You can use them to send SMS messages via [Send SMS](ref:send_sms_message).

 ## SMS template